Festival Gardens Site

-The site comprises the publicly owned accessible gardens known as Festival Gardens (approx 25 acres), the Southern Grasslands (approx 47 acres) and the development zone (28 acres) which benefits from a planning consent for 1,308 apartments and 66 town houses which has until 2022 to expire.
+The site comprises the publicly owned accessible gardens known as Festival Gardens (approx 25 acres), the Southern Grasslands (approx 47 acres) and the development zone (28 acres) which benefits from a planning consent for 1,308 apartments and 66 town houses (expires in 2022).

 Liverpool City Council, which bought the land in 2015, is working with developers ION and Midia, who have formed a joint venture company, to develop a detailed masterplan for the development zone including residential, remediation, funding, public consultation and planning / highways strategies.